man455/wordpress-job-manager/readme.txt

 == Changelog ==

 = 0.7.15 =
+* CHANGED: "Powered By" line now defaults to off
 * FIXED: Wrong date being set on Jobs when no date is entered
 * FIXED: `<title>` text not displaying in Hybrid theme
 * FIXED: Some HTML errors on the frontend